-Most children are carrying excessively heavy backpacks for their size, which for some may weigh 30% to 40% of their body weight.
-Even athletic adults who are using backpacks for the purpose of fitness walking (“rucking”) start with no more than 10%!
+Most children are carrying excessively heavy backpacks for their size, which for some may weigh 25% to 40% of their body weight.
+Even athletic adults who are using backpacks for the purpose of fitness walking (“rucking”) are recommended to begin with no more than 10%!
 Packs should not exceed 10%-15% of the child’s body weight; excessive load can lead to spine maladaptation over time, such as scoliosis and kyphosis.
 Studies have linked backpacks with back pain progressing from childhood to adulthood.

 Improper positioning of heavy backpacks can hunch the neck and upper back, strain the shoulders, and cause lower back tightness and fatigue.
 This is especially true for children who have not yet developed their core muscle strength.
 In addition, changes in upper torso posture will cause compensatory changes in the hips and knees, as well as maladaptation in gait pattern.

 Firstly, not all backpacks are created equal.
 Just like clothing and shoes, be mindful of the fit and sizing in relation to the child.
 A backpack should have two broad shoulder straps and a waist strap (preferably also a thick one).
 It should be made of a lighter fabric than those used by adults and hikers.
 It should be the length of the child’s torso, its bottom hanging above or at the belt line.

 Secondly, don’t just toss a backpack onto a child’s shoulders.
 The backpack should be strapped close to the body, with minimal gap between the pack and the child’s back.
 Use the waist strap.
 Take advantage of the pack’s compartments to position the heaviest items (books, etc) low and close to the body’s center of gravity.